 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 What is the first reaction when an heir receives real estate?
 Sell my inherited home!
 Not so fast.
 When a death in your family occurs, it’s easy to feel overwhelmed.
 You’re in the middle of grief.
 You often have to make hard decisions that no one ever wants.
 Therefore, people who have passed on decide to leave a final gift to those who matter the most.
-People end up inheriting a home, a lump sum of cash, or a significant portion of stock shares when loved ones pass on.
+People inherit a home, a lump sum of cash, or a significant portion of stock shares when loved ones pass on.
 If you recently ended up with an inheritance, you might be tempted to buy an investment real estate item for your portfolio.
 Understanding what you should know to minimize home inheritance tax is essential.
 And how you should go about this.
 Let’s discuss home equity on the inherited property and home inheritance tax.
 We will explain how to refinance an inherited home.

 Our guide will help teach you about this potentially lucrative way to work your inheritance, such as getting home equity or refinancing the inherited property to avoid paying home inheritance tax, renting it, or selling it.

 If you inherited a house, there are two primary ways to turn it into an investment:

 Most people consider a rental the first way to make money off an inherited home.
 However, this is only a good idea if you are willing to invest in vetting your renters, if you’re eager to market it, and if your home is in decent condition.

 Airbnb is usually the easiest way to make it happen.
 But the truth is that most homeowners find it better to choose long-term renters.
 It’s also an option to refinance an inherited home and keep the ownership.